sonic-net/sonic-mgmt/docs/testbed/README.testbed.VsSetup.md

       ```

 ### Option 3: Use SONiC image as neighboring devices
-You need to prepare a sound SONiC image `sonic-vs.img` in `~/veos-vm/images/`.
-We don't support to download sound sonic image right now, but for testing, you can also follow the section [Download the sonic-vs image](##download-the-sonic-vs-image) to download an available image and put it into the directory `~/veos-vm/images`
+You need to create a valid SONiC image named `sonic-vs.img` in the `~/veos-vm/images/` directory.
+Currently, we don’t support downloading a pre-built SONiC image.
+However, for testing purposes, you can refer to the section Download the sonic-vs image to obtain an available image and place it in the `~/veos-vm/images/` directory.

 ## Download the sonic-vs image
 To run the tests with a virtual SONiC device, we need a virtual SONiC image.
 The simplest way to do so is to download the latest succesful build.